 Total course hours: 480 + 144 = 624

-Classes will consist of groups between 16 – 20 students.
+Classes will consist of groups of between 16 – 20 students.

-Some units will be delivered via a stand-alone and some may be via clustered delivery method.
-An understanding of the relationships between units is developed throughout the course.
+Some units are delivered stand-alone, and some are clustered together for delivery.
+An understanding of the relationships between unit subjects is developed throughout the course.

 A timetable is given to each student pre-course commencement (at orientation).
 Students are provided with an induction to the course to outline the learning and assessment processes, support services and other relevant information during orientation.